RenatoVassallo/BSE-ForecastNLP/README.md

 # Nowcasting and Forecasting with Text as Data

-This repository provides materials for the course Nowcasting and Forecasting with Text as Data, offered at the Barcelona School of Economics.
-The course covers NLP techniques to develop text-based indicators for time series and panel data forecasting and nowcasting with practical applications.
+This repository provides teaching materials — including slides, code, and datasets — to learn NLP techniques for creating text-based indicators for forecasting and nowcasting time series and panel data, with practical, hands-on examples.

 ## 📦 Repository Structure